-Recent developments in 2021
+Recent developments in 2022

-On 25 January 2021, the Bank informed that it was notified by Bank Millennium S.A. in Poland, in which the Bank holds a 50.1% stake, about the creation of additional provisions against legal risk related to the FX mortgage loans portfolio, according to the following report: "The Management Board of Bank Millennium S.A. ('the Bank') informs that it took a decision to create in its 4th quarter 2020 accounts PLN 379.6 million of provisions for legal risk connected with FX mortgage loans originated by Bank Millennium.
-The higher than previous quarters provisions reflect the negative trends in court decisions and changes to the risk assessment methodology.
-As a result of this level of provisions and despite solid operating performance, the Bank expects a negative net result in the 4th quarter of 2020, although a positive one in the full year 2020.
-More information about the legal risk and 4th quarter financial results will be disclosed in a current report on the preliminary results due on February 2, 2021 and in annual report for 2020 to be published on February 22, 2021".
+On 26 January 2022, the Bank announced that it was notified by Bank Millennium about the creation of additional provisions against legal risk related to the foreign exchange ("FX") mortgage loans portfolio, according to the following report: "The Management Board of Bank Millennium S.A. ("the Bank") informs that it took a decision to create in its fourth quarter 2021 accounts, PLN 661.8 million of provisions for legal risk connected with FX mortgage loans originated by the Bank.
+Additional PLN70.2 million provisions will also be created against legal risk related to the loan book originated by Euro Bank, S.A. but without a bottom line impact.
+The provisions reflect the continuing negative trends in court decisions, inflow of new court cases and resultant changes in the Bank's legal risk assessment methodology.
+As a result of this level of provisions, despite solid operating performance, the Bank expects a negative net result in the fourth quarter of 2021" (which was later confirmed).